juji-io/datalevin/README.md

 Datalevin retains the library property of Datascript, and it is meant to be embedded in applications to manage state.
 Because data is persistent on disk in Datalevin, application state can survive application restarts, and data size can be larger than memory.

 Datalevin relies on the robust ACID transactional database features of LMDB.
-Designed for concurrent read intensive workloads, LMDB is used in [many projects](https://symas.com/lmdb/technical/#projects), e.g. [Cloadflare](https://blog.cloudflare.com/introducing-quicksilver-configuration-distribution-at-internet-scale/) global configuration distribution.
-LMDB also performs well in writing large values (> 2KB).
+Designed for concurrent read intensive workloads, LMDB is used in many projects, e.g. [Cloadflare](https://blog.cloudflare.com/introducing-quicksilver-configuration-distribution-at-internet-scale/) global configuration distribution.
+LMDB also [performs well](http://www.lmdb.tech/bench/ondisk/) in writing large values (> 2KB).
 Therefore, it is fine to store documents in Datalevin.

 Independent from Datalog, Datalevin can also be used as an efficient key-value store for [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) data.
 A number of optimizatons are put in place.
-For instance, it uses a transaction pool to reuse transactions, pre-allocates buffers, and so on.
+For instance, it uses a transaction pool to reuse transactions, pre-allocates read/write buffers, and so on.

 ## :tada: Usage

 ## :floppy_disk: Differences from Datascript

 Datascript is developed by [Nikita Prokopov](https://tonsky.me/) that "is built totally from scratch and is not related by any means to" Datomic®.
-Although a port of Datascript, Datalevin differs from Datascript in more ways than the diffirence in data durability:
+Although a port, Datalevin differs from Datascript in more ways than the diffirence in data durability:

 * Datalevin is not an immutable database, and there is no "database as a value" feature.
 Since history is not kept, transanction ids are not stored.